MaximilianAlgehed/MaximilianAlgehed.github.io/blogposts/SAT.md

       Nothing         -> Nothing
 ```
 The type of `solve` tells us that it will take a problem and either return `Just`
-a satisftying assignment, or it will return `Nothing`, indicating that the
+a satisfying assignment, or it will return `Nothing`, indicating that the
 problem is `UNSAT`.
 The implementation is just a simple backtracking search where
 we propagate the choice of the literal to the rest of the problem and check
 if the smaller problem has a solution or not and act accordingly.

-If we run our solver on the problem from eariler we get the following solution:
+If we run our solver on the problem from above we get the following solution:
 ```Shell
 ghci> solve example
 Just [1,-2]